 In general, the command line syntax is built in the following format:

 mysql -u [username] -p’[password]’ -h [host] -P 3306

-In this example, we use the credentials of user 'testuser' to connect:
+In this example, we use the credentials of the MySQL admin user - 'sgroot' to connect:

-Here's an example of a Connection String for the master of a replica set with SSL:
+Here's an example of a command line syntax for connecting to the master server of a master-slave set with SSL:

 mysql -u sgroot -p -P 3306 -h SG-prod5725-908-master.servers.mongodirector.com --ssl-mode=VERIFY_CA --ssl_ca=<Path to ca.pem file>